ericleo8/Movies-Correlation-Analysis/README.md

 - How many movies each country produced?
 - What companies made the most of movies?
 - Who are the most popular and voted Directors?
+- Which correlation is the highest to each other?

 ### Data Exploration
 The data exploration phase involved examining the dataset to understand its structure, contents, and any potential issues or inconsistencies.
 I used Python to perform initial data exploration tasks, such as: